nrhint/FTC/README.md

 I am appending data from the top down.
 The most recent things are at the top.

+PROBLEM:
+the wheels dont turn the same way when turning or driving

+SOLUTION:
+I think that the motors are set to the wrong motors.

 The ratio from deg to inches is 7.5 deg = 1 inch 360deg turn = 48 inches